spookyoo/PlanMyCourse/backend/README.md

   - Body: `{ "username": "string", "password": "string" }`
 - `POST /auth/login` - Authenticate user
   - Body: `{ "username": "string", "password": "string" }`
+- `GET /auth/logout` - To log out user from the website
+- `GET /auth/me` - To get that of the current user logged in the website.

 ## Response Codes